-Since the early 2000s, the volume of data generated and the rate at which it is generated have increased tremendously.
-In 2018, more than 25 quintillion bytes of data were generated every day[1].
+Since the early 2000s, the volume of data generated has grown exponentially.
+In 2026, the world is expected to produce around 221 zettabytes of data — up from 181 ZB in 2025.
+That works out to roughly 402 million terabytes of new data every day, driven by mobile apps, IoT devices, online services and enterprise platforms generating data continuously..
 This trend is primarily driven by the ever-reducing cost of storing data automation in smaller devices.
 At this rate, even data warehouses will start getting overwhelmed with an influx of data[2].

 Traditional database management systems were designed to store structured data.
 But with the advent of big data, such systems are becoming obsolete, thus necessitating businesses to come up with more effective means of data storage and processing.
 This is where big data architecture and big data consulting come in.